Belarus leader relishes reputation as dictator

 Despite their economic inter-dependency, and moves towards a customs union between Russia, Belarus and Kazakhstan, Moscow still shows signs of wariness about Lukashenko's unpredictability and, Belarussian political analysts say, he and Putin do not enjoy a particularly warm relationship.

-The balancing act appeared to tip in Russia's favor last year, however, when it bailed Belarus out of a financial crisis.
+The balancing act appeared to tip in Russia's favour last year, however, when it bailed Belarus out of a financial crisis.

-Under the bailout package, Belarus made pledges to allow the privatization of some state companies that could interest Russian investors, and allowed the sale of the Beltransgas pipeline network supplying western Europe.
+Under the bailout package, Belarus made pledges to allow the privatisation of some state companies that could interest Russian investors, and allowed the sale of the Beltransgas pipeline network supplying western Europe.

 There is nothing in the constitution to stop Lukashenko seeking a fifth five-year term in 2015, or then a sixth.